-Each year, the MTDB project submits an annual National Child Count of Children and Youth who are Deaf-Blind (Birth-21).
+Each year, the Montana DeafBlind Project submits an annual National Child Count of Children and Youth who are DeafBlind (Birth-21).
 This census represents the most comprehensive registry of children with dual sensory loss.
 The registry provides critical information that helps inform the state’s needs and activities provided by state projects.
 The census also identifies research and professional development needs, and assists in targeting product development and dissemination.

 - Montana DeafBlind Census Frequently Asked Questions (docx format)

 - 2022 National Child Count of Children and Youth who are DeafBlind Report

 Individuals from birth through age 21 who are impacted by both vision and hearing loss are eligible for project services.
 Staff of the Montana DeafBlind Project partner with Outreach Consultants from the Montana School for the Deaf and Blind to provide information, technical assistance, and professional development to families and professionals who provide services to individuals who are DeaBlind.

 Do you work with a student who is DeafBlind?

 To add your child or student to the Census, complete the online Montana DeafBlind Census Form or print and fill out the hard-copy census form (DOC format) and mail to the Montana DeafBlind Project.
 A census tips sheet (DOCX format) is available to help with filling out the census.

 - A Tool for Identifying Vision and Hearing Loss in Children with Multiple Disabilities